morrownr/8812au/Bridged_Wireless_Access_Point_RasPiOS.md

 ```
 sudo apt full-upgrade
 ```
-Note: Upgrading system is mandatory in this case but since some users forget to upgrade their system on a regular basis, maybe it is a good idea.
+Note: Upgrading system is not mandatory for this installation but since some users forget to upgrade their system on a regular basis, maybe it is a good idea.

 -----